 Tip #5 Do Not Forget Cognitive Problems

 An individual suffers from “cognitive impairment” when his or her ability to think and process information is reduced (for any reason).
 Examples include when the individual has difficulty with basic cognitive functions, such as memory processing, perception, problem-solving, and language.
-The symptoms of cognitive impairment may vary wildly from person to person; however, common symptoms include short-term memory loss and/or long-term memory loss; difficulty with planning, organizing and problem-solving; confusion; an inability to handle stress appropriately; problems with managing time; and difficulty managing, influencing, and communicating with others.
-Cognitive impairment can even result in physical manifestations, such as by causing poor motor coordination.
+The symptoms of cognitive impairment may vary wildly from person to person; however, common symptoms include short-term memory loss and/or long-term memory loss; difficulty with planning, organizing, and problem-solving; confusion; an inability to handle stress appropriately; problems with managing time; and difficulty managing, influencing, and communicating with others.
+Cognitive impairment can even result in physical manifestations, such as causing poor motor coordination.

 Cognitive impairment can arise from a number of severe and disabling medical conditions such as delirium, dementia, amnesia, Alzheimer’s disease, Parkinson’s disease, or Huntington’s disease.
-Cognitive impairments can also manifest as the result of other medical problems/diagnoses, including a stroke, heart disease, a brain injury, major depression, an anxiety disorder, insomnia, high blood pressure, chronic migraine headaches, lupus, Raynaud’s phenomenon, and fibromyalgia.
+Cognitive impairments can also manifest as the result of other medical problems/diagnoses, including a stroke, heart disease, brain injury, major depression, an anxiety disorder, insomnia, high blood pressure, chronic migraine headaches, lupus, Raynaud’s phenomenon, and fibromyalgia.
 This list of causes is not exhaustive.
 There may be other diagnoses that cause cognitive problems.

-While the language of every short-term and long-term disability policy is different, you are typically entitled to disability insurance benefits if you are unable to perform the material and substantial duties of your own occupation or any gainful occupation for which you are qualified by education, training and experience.
+While the language of every short-term and long-term disability policy is different, you are typically entitled to disability insurance benefits if you are unable to perform the material and substantial duties of your own occupation or any gainful occupation for which you are qualified by education, training, and experience.

 It seems obvious that when a manager suffers from cognitive impairment, whatever the cause, he or she would have difficulty performing the material and substantial duties of a manager.
 However, insurance companies do not always pay benefits, even when their liability seems obvious.
-Too often, the attorneys at the Ortiz Law Firm have seen insurance companies/ERISA administrator’s assert that an insured has the “functional capacity” to return to work even if they are suffering from conditions such as cognitive impairment.
+Too often, the attorneys at the Ortiz Law Firm have seen insurance companies/ERISA administrators assert that an insured has the “functional capacity” to return to work even if they are suffering from conditions such as cognitive impairment.

 Note: An insurance company may require the claimant to sit for an “independent” neuropsychological examination.
 Keep in mind that this exam is conducted by a medical professional the insurance company hand-picked and the insurance company is footing the bill.
 As you can well imagine, the paid neurophysiologist often prepares a biased report concluding that the claimant has the residual ability to return to work, regardless of the limiting cognitive impairments from which they suffer.
-The Ortiz Law Firm has significant experience assisting claimants in this situation, and has been successful in convincing insurance companies to reverse their denial decisions, even when that decision was initially supported by the results of an unfavorable neuropsychological examination.
+The Ortiz Law Firm has significant experience assisting claimants in this situation and has been successful in convincing insurance companies to reverse their denial decisions, even when that decision was initially supported by the results of an unfavorable neuropsychological examination.

-Managers will find it challenging to get a long term disability claim approved.
+Managers will find it challenging to get a long-term disability claim approved.
 The insurance company will search for virtually any reason to deny the claim.
 By providing strong medical evidence, keeping a low profile, and not rushing back to work too soon, a manager can create a solid case for disability.

 Using an experienced disability attorney will help you protect yourself against insurance investigators.
 The Nick Ortiz Law Firm is based in Florida but represents claimants across the country.
 If your LTD claim has been wrongfully denied or terminated receive a free consultation by calling (888) 321-8131 with no obligation.
 We can help you evaluate your claim to determine if you will be able to access Long-Term Disability Benefits and how to move forward with the process.